Property (T), property (F) and residual finiteness for discrete quantum groups: Preliminaries

 We note that any RFD discrete quantum group $\Gamma$ is automatically of Kac type.
 See for example \cite[Remark A.2]{So05}.

 \begin{remark} The above definition specializes to the classical notion of residual finiteness when the discrete quantum group in question is a finitely generated discrete group (since finitely generated maximally almost periodic groups are well-known to be residually finite).
 Each of the following five (a priori stronger) conditions on a CQG algebra $\cA$ also restricts to the usual notion of residual finiteness for classical discrete groups.
 Therefore each would deserve a name reflecting ``residual finiteness'' for genuine quantum groups.
-More work needs to be done to investigate further examples beyond discrete groups regarding these properties as well as deeper results beyond these properties.
-For instance, it would be interesting to determine if any of the existing quantum groups ($q$-deformed ones as well as the universal or free ones) satisfy any of the following conditions.

 \begin{enumerate}